As a public speaker and comic book educator, people often ask me to recommend comic books or graphic novels of Jewish interest.

 For a straightforward narrative that also includes some amazing illustration, check out this book.
 David B. is the artist that brought you Epileptic and his work is amazing.
 If books like this existed while you were in history class, all those wars, treaties and dead politicians would have made a lot more sense, or at least have more personality.
 A great book for inquisitive teens interested in history and social critique.

 This one is the most intimate and powerful of the bunch.
 Farm 54 is composed of three semi-autobiographical vignettes that chart an Israeli girl’s growth as an adolescent to young soldier amid the realities of death and war.
 The book is written and drawn by a brother and sister creative team from Israel.
+The illustrations are evocative of print making by using a single color offset.
+The result is simple and stunning sequences that create a visual language that is unique and almost haunting. =“#1”>A great read for open-minded teenage girls and boys.

 By Guy Delisle